Note: the wording of this page was changed from "strategies" to "tactics" since that's exactly what they are: tactics.

 You can use your content to get links.
-Most of these strategies don’t necessarily attract links (which we go into below), but they can if the content is good enough.
+Most of these tactics don’t necessarily attract links (which we go into below), but they can if the content is good enough.

 Bloggers, just like me, sometimes have trouble cranking out content on a regular basis.
 That's where you can help.
 Pitch bloggers to ask if you could guest blog, because if they say yes, you can get a few links from the post, and if the blog is popular, you can drive traffic too.